 Population and Conservation Status

-Threats to Red Pandas
+Main Threats to Red Pandas

-Conservation Efforts
+Conservation Efforts in India

-- Habitat protection and restoration.
+- Habitat protection in Himalayan national parks

-- Anti-poaching patrols and law enforcement.
+- Anti-poaching patrols and wildlife laws

-- Research and monitoring of red panda populations.
+- Research and monitoring with camera traps

 Where to See Red Pandas in India